iumemon/Robustness_contrastive_Learning/README.md

-# Robustness_contrastive_Learning
-This repository contains the code for our experiments on evaluating the robustness of contrastive learning in font style classification.
-Our goal was to develop a deep learning model capable of distinguishing between different font styles compared to supervised classification.
-Contrastive learning has shown promising results.
+# Robustness of Contrastive Learning on Multilingual Font Style Classification Using Various Contrastive Loss Functions
+## Abstract
+Font is a crucial design aspect, however, classifying fonts is challenging compared with that of other natural objects, as fonts differ from images.
+This paper presents the application of contrastive learning in font style classification.
+We conducted various experiments to demonstrate the robustness of contrastive image representation learning.
+First, we built a multilingual synthetic dataset for Chinese, English, and Korean fonts.
+Next, we trained the model using various contrastive loss functions, i.e., normalized temperature scaled cross-entropy loss, triplet loss, and supervised contrastive loss.
+We made some explicit changes to the approach of applying contrastive learning in the domain of font style classification by not applying any image augmentation.
+We compared the results with those of a fully supervised approach and achieved comparable results using contrastive learning with fewer annotated images and a smaller number of training epochs.
+In addition, we also evaluated the effect of applying different contrastive loss functions on training

-## Results
+# Results
-# t_SNE Projections
+## t_SNE Projections
 <img src="images/t_SNE Projections.png" width="425"/>